CherylHuang/Faces2Anime/README.md

 ![./imgs/tx_interpolation.PNG](./imgs/tx_interpolation.PNG)
 This project is aim to accomplish style transfer from human faces to anime / menga / cartoon styles.

-:warning: **Note:** This research project is still on going.
+**Note:** This research project is still on going.
 Sorry but the source code is not available for now.

 ## Results